Skip to main content

 Survey specialists We Love Surveys help us do the survey.

-They survey is a few set questions, plus opportunities to tell us more.
+It's a few set questions, plus opportunities to tell us more.
 It only takes a few minutes to complete.

 If you responded to the last survey, thank you for your time.
 Tenant feedback is essential to shaping our housing services.

 We listened carefully to your concerns in the survey results, and acted on them.
-Here's an outline of what you told us, and the steps we have taken to improve your experience.
+Here's an outline of what tenants told us, and the steps we have taken to improve your experience.
 Detailed results are included below.

 Overall Satisfaction